- Why the telephone line is required for a broadband connection

 What if you really don’t want the home phone line?

-If you really don’t want to pay for the telephone line there is a way around it.
-Some internet service providers offer to customers what is called Naked broadband or Naked DSL.
+In the past, if you really didn't want to pay for the telephone line there was a way around it.
+There were some internet service providers that offer to customers what is called Naked broadband or Naked DSL.
 These Naked plans are broadband plans with an inactive telephone line.
-The internet still works using the telephone line but you will not be able to telephone calls, it will be completely inactive.
-Furthermore the price you pay is for internet only and you will not need to pay for telephone line rental in a bundle.
-The following plans are all Naked plans without an active telephone service.
+The internet still works using the telephone line but you will not be able to make telephone calls, it will be completely inactive.
+Furthermore, the price you pay is for the internet only and you will not need to pay for telephone line rental in a bundle.

 Do you want unlimited broadband?

-The Naked broadband plans recommended above are great value for money and sufficient for moderate, regular users of the internet.
-However, if you are a heavy broadband user you may be interested in an unlimited broadband plan instead.
-For an unlimited broadband connection it is actually much cheaper and better value for money to get a bundle that includes phone line rental.
-This may seem counterintuitive but a simply comparison of unlimited prices will reveal that it is in fact true.
-Below are a top unlimited broadband plans which include telephone line rental.
+If you are a heavy broadband user you may be interested in an unlimited broadband plan.
+For an unlimited broadband connection, it is actually much cheaper and better value for money to get a bundle that includes a home phone service.
+This may seem counterintuitive but a simple comparison of unlimited prices will reveal that it is in fact true.

-As you can see the unlimited broadband plans with line rental are similarly priced to Naked broadband plans.
-For example you can get unlimited broadband from Club Telco for $55 or 50GB of data from Optus for the same price, $55.
-At this point you may ask why can’t you get the bundle plan but minus the line rental price each month to get it even cheaper?
-The answer to this is that companies offer customers discounts if you bundle both the home phone and broadband together in one bill.
+Companies often offer customers discounts if you bundle both the home phone service and broadband together in one bill.
 It is an incentive to pay the company for both services.
 If you bundle both the home and broadband together you generally get a discount on the internet price, therefore the bundle is super cheap.